bigplasmaai/SuperSight/README.md

 You can also build your own template starting from the plain vanilla Bootstrap 4 included by default.

 MathJax.js and Gutenberg CSS are included by default via CDN.
 You can also remove these libraries and add libraries you may need using a custom template.

+# Changelog

+2017-04-22 : Plots open in modal on click.